 He was my cream, and I was his coffee.
 When you poured us together, it was something.
 Josephine Baker.

-Do you love your coffee in its purest form, straight out of your coffee machine or stovetop, correctly measured, brewed and poured into your mug, first thing in the morning?
-Or do you enjoy your morning Joe with that little bit of sweetness and the creamy, velvety texture of a creamer?
+Do you love your coffee in its purest form, straight out of your capsule coffee machine or stovetop, correctly measured, brewed and poured into your mug, first thing in the morning?
+Or do you enjoy your morning Joe with that little bit of sweetness and the creamy, velvety texture of coffee creamer?

 Let’s be honest here: coffee is best enjoyed as pure black coffee, freshly brewed and unsweetened.
 But we all love that occasional (maybe more than that!) sweetened, and creamy coffee with its distinctive flavours and aromas-it is the coffee creamer.